kopsha/python-1o1/docs/dictionaries.rst

 A standard data structure in computer science is the *associative array*, which is also called a *map*.
 In Python, this structure is called a *dictionary*.
-Dictionaries are used when you have *key / value* pairs of data -- an input which is mapped to an output, with the requirement that the keys are unique (within the same dictionary of course).
+Dictionaries are used when you have *key-value* pairs of data -- an input which is mapped to an output, with the requirement that the keys are unique (within the same dictionary of course).